machinetranslate/machinetranslate.org/history/john-hutchins.md

 description: Linguist and early machine translation researcher
 ---
 # John Hutchins
-John Hutchins was a linguist and information scientist whose publications on Machine Translation (particularly the book *An Introduction to Machine Translation* (1992)) are considered a comprehensive guidebook on machine translation trajectory.
+John Hutchins was a linguist and information scientist who researched machine translation.

+He studied at the University of Nottingham and the University of East Anglia.
+He worked at Durham University, the University of Sheffield and the University of East Anglia.

+In 1992 he published a history of machine translation, *An Introduction to Machine Translation*.
+It was the most comprehensive guide to the history of machine translation for decades.

-He served as editor of MT News International (1992-1997) and the Compendium of translation software (1992-2012).
+He was the editor of *MT News International* from 1992 to 1997, and of *Compendium of translation software* from 1992 to 2012.

-He was also the president of the European Association of Machine Translation (1995-2004) and the International Association of Machine Translation (1999-2001).
+He was the president of the [European Association of Machine Translation] (organizations/eamt.md) from 1995 to 2003, and the [International Association of Machine Translation] (organizations/eamt.md) from 1999 to 2001.